-Element 7 - Alternatives Analysis and Recommended Development Plan considers a variety of solutions to accommodate projected airside and landside facility needs through the long-term planning period.
+Element 7 - Alternatives Analysis and Recommended Development Plan considers a variety of solutions to accommodate projected facility needs through the long-term planning period.
 An analysis is completed to identify the strengths and weaknesses of each proposed development alternative, with the intention of determining a single feasible direction for development.

 Element 8 - Environmental Considerations identifies potential issues associated with the airport development alternatives and recommended development concept, including mitigation measures that may be needed for proposed projects.
-Using operational forecasts prepared in Element 4, aircraft noise exposure contours will also be developed as part of the master plan for informational purposes.
+Using operational forecasts prepared in Element 4, conceptual aircraft noise exposure contours are developed as part of the master plan for informational purposes.
 These will be prepared using FAA's Airport Environmental Design Tool (AEDT) for the existing and future conditions.
-The noise contours will provide a basic understanding of noise exposure at the airport but do not rise to the level of Airport Noise Compatibility Planning, which would need to be studied separately from the master plan as outlined within 14 CFR Part 150.
-An evaluation of compatible land use will also be detailed.
-Projects that will require further analysis under the National Environmental Policy Act (NEPA) will be identified.
+The conceptual noise contours provide a basic understanding of noise exposure at the airport but do not rise to the level of Airport Noise Compatibility Planning, which would need to be studied separately from the master plan as outlined within 14 CFR Part 150.
+An evaluation of compatible land use is also detailed.
+Projects that will require further analysis under the National Environmental Policy Act (NEPA) are identified.